kinses22/dogs-react/README.md

 - Ability to click to remove favorite on home page, currently just add.
 - Add more tests, having little react experience, I had to learn as much as I could to get the main requirements done.
 I manually tested it, but I would add many more tests.
-- Tidy up code into more functions to render JSX if I had more time.
+- Tidy up code into smaller functions to render JSX if I had more time.

 ## How to Run